ur-whitelab/hoomd-tf/README.md

 ### Variables and Restarts

-In tensorflow, variables are trainable parameters.
+In TensorFlow, variables are trainable parameters.
 They are required parts of your graph when doing learning.
 Each `saving_period` (set as arg to `tfcompute.attach`), they are written to your model directory.
 Note that when a run is started, the latest values of your variables are loaded from your model directory. *If you are starting a new run but you previously ran your model, the old variable values will be loaded.* To prevent this unexpectedly loading old checkpoints, if you run `graphbuilder.save` it will move out all old checkpoints.
 This behavior means that if you want to restart, you should not re-run `graphbuild.save` or pass `move_previous = False` as a parameter.

 Variables are how you can save data without using Tensorboard.
 They can be accumulated between steps.
 Be sure to set them to be `trainable=False` if you are also doing learning but would like to accumulate in variables.
 For example, you can have a variable for running mean.

 ### Complete Examples